Last Updated: November 8 | Download my FREE Leaky Gut Recovery Guide

 Since there are 100s of different digestive enzymes on the market I often get asked, which one is worth taking.

-Well, as you might have read in my article on digestive enzymes here it is really important to choose a digestive enzyme complex that ticks 3 boxes:
+Well, as you might have read in my article on digestive enzymes it is really important to choose a digestive enzyme complex that ticks 3 boxes.

-- It must have multiple enzymes (aka broad spectrum), so it will help you digest multiple food groups, ie protein, carbs, fiber, fats.
+- It must have a broad range of different enzymes.
+That way it will help you digest multiple food groups, ie protein, carbs, fiber, fats.
 I would always look for a product with over 10 different enzymes.